fireflowerr/autocd.vim/README.md

 ```

 ## Configuration
+*Below are some configuration examples.
+For a full list of configuration options see `:help autocd.vim-configuration`*

 ### Markers
 Autocd works by processing various triggers each associated with a mark.
 When a trigger goes off,